 The system may use MPLS TP LSPs, and PWs, to transport point to point virtual leased line services.
 The router may play the role of a terminating PE or switching PE for VLLs.
-Epipe, Apipe, and Cpipe VLL services of type Epipe and Cpipe.
-The router may play the role of a switching PE for an Apipe service.
+Epipe and Cpipe VLL services of type Epipe and Cpipe.
+The router may play the role of a switching PE.